vtex/shoreline/styleguides/admin/admin-ui-system/README.md

 This package uses `emotion v11`, so if you are under typescript `4.1` you must install `@emotion/react` as a dev dependency and add it to your types.

+> ⚠️ Do not install as normal dependency, otherwise it can break admin styles

 ```sh
 yarn add @emotion/react -D
 ```